jupyterlite/jupyterlite/docs/howto/configure/interface_switcher.md

 ## References

-Check out the [guide for adding extensions](../configure/simple_extensions.md) for more informations about how to add extensions to your JupyterLite site.
+Check out the [guide for adding extensions](../configure/simple_extensions.md) for more information about how to add extensions to your JupyterLite site.